JanPhilipp-Bullenkamp/MorseMesh/README.md

 can be saved as a label.txt file in the *File* menu.

 # Visualization
-We offer different ways to visualize the label txt files:
+There are different ways to visualize the label txt files:
 1. Label .txt files can be visualized in the GUI tool using the **Load labels txt** function from the *File* menu
 2. Label .txt files can be visualized in GigaMesh using **File - Import - Import Labels** (confirm YES when asked if the vertex is in the first column and select **Labels-Connected Comp.** on the right to see the results.)